Announcement: New Prayer Books Available

 10 practices to do during Lent

-- Recite the “Our Father” every morning, and the “Hail Mary” every evening.
+• Recite the “Our Father” every morning, and the “Hail Mary” every evening.

-- Each week, find a phrase from the gospel that will serve as a mantra.
+• Each week, find a phrase from the Gospel that will serve as a mantra.

-- Confess: Lent is a time of penance, we must take advantage of it to wash away our sins.
+• Confession: Lent is a time of penance, we must take advantage of it to wash away our sins.

-- Do a selfless good deed every day.
+• Do a selfless good deed every day.

-- Take the time to be interested in those around you.
+• Take the time to be interested in those around you.
 Prioritize communication with others.

-- During Lent, make sure you always leave the table feeling a little hungry.
+• During Lent, make sure you always leave the table feeling a little hungry.

-- Grant forgiveness.
-Forgive the actions that have been done.
+• Grant forgiveness.
+Forgive the actions taken.

-- Keep your promises and honor your word.
+• Keep your promises and honor your word.

-- Abstain: Do not be seduced by material goods.
+• Abstain: Do not be seduced by material goods.
 No unnecessary purchases, no excessive consumption.
 Focus on your mind and your faith.

 Practice Lent with the prayers on our blog